-The Education Outreach Center (EOC) provides classes that prepare students to sit for the Test Assessing Secondary Completion (TASC) exam and earn a high school equivalency diploma.
+The Education Outreach Center (EOC) provides classes that prepare students to sit for the Test Assessing Secondary Completion (TASC or GED) exam and earn a high school equivalency diploma.

-Upon successful class completion, the computer-based version of the TASC exam is offered to students at either the EOC building or on MVCC's Utica Campus.
+Upon successful class completion, the computer-based version of the TASC (or GED) exam is offered to students at either the EOC building or on MVCC's Utica Campus.
+The TASC (or GED) also can be taken online.

 For more information and a schedule of upcoming classes, call 315-731-5870 or visit us at 524 Elizabeth St. in Utica, N.Y.